IT21241550/Research_project/Landslide/README.md

 ## Overview

 The *Landslide Prediction System* is a machine learning-based solution designed to predict the likelihood of landslides in specific regions.
-It uses environmental data, such as rainfall, soil moisture, and topography, to provide accurate and timely warnings, helping to mitigate the impact of landslides on lives and property.
+It uses environmental data, such as rainfall, soil moisture, to provide accurate and timely warnings, helping to mitigate the impact of landslides on lives and property.

 ## Features